interval1066/interp/README.md

 autoclean.sh should reset the entire source directory to the "ground state."
 See "newcmds.md" for instruction on adding commands to the interpreter.
 There is a user context struct but its not in use in this version.

 Depends on libconfig.

+Stand by for my port to Raspberry PI, working on it now.

 ---
 1. The code now counts the number of members in the table static global member automatically, no need for this constant anymore.<br>